 Still trying to help the humans, Prometheus disobeyed Zeus and stole it back and returned it to the mortals.
 This deed is seen below, first in a Roman sarcophagus relief, set at the workshop of the blacksmith-god Hephaestus, where Prometheus arrives (far right) to steal away one burning coal.

-Next is the painting by 17th century artist Jan Cossiers (1600-1671), showing Prometheus descending from heaven with fire.
+Next is the painting by 17th Century artist Jan Cossiers (1600-1671), showing Prometheus descending from heaven with fire.

-Finally there is the Art Deco sculpture, a 20th century work by sculptor Paul Manship (1885-1966), now a central New York City landmark at Rockefeller Center.
+Finally there is the Art Deco sculpture, a 20th Century work by sculptor Paul Manship (1885-1966), now a central New York City landmark at Rockefeller Center.

-Discovering Prometheus' crime, the enraged Zeus decreed a special punishment for Prometheus, just as he had previously condemned Atlas, the brother of Prometheus, for siding with the Titans in the battle of Zeus and Cronus.
+Upon discovering Prometheus' crime, the enraged Zeus decreed a special punishment for Prometheus, just as he had previously condemned Atlas, the brother of Prometheus, for siding with the Titans in the battle of Zeus and Cronus.

 In the first view, we see a black-figure vase painting from Sparta, dated to about 555 B.C., showing the punishments of both brothers: Atlas on the left supports the dome of the sky, while Prometheus, bound to a stake, has his liver torn out and eaten (daily) by the eagle sent by Zeus.
 The artist's name is unknown, but his work is known from more than one object, and so art historians create a name for this individual, usually based on some subject they painted.
-In this case, the artist is named for another vase painting (not pictured) which depicted a historical king named Arcesilas; hence the artifical name "the Arcesilas Painter".
+In this case, the artist is named for another vase painting (not pictured) which depicted a historical king named Arcesilas; hence the pseudonuym "Arcesilas Painter".

 This is seen twice here, first in a badly damaged white-ground vase painting from the classical period.
-(This is another vase painting style which became somewhat popular in the 5th century B.C., when most vase paintings were red-figure.
-The White Ground technique gets its name from the white background used to 'prime' the surface and provide a blank background on which they could use color a bit more freely.)
+(This is another vase painting style which became somewhat popular in the 5th Century B.C., when most vase paintings were red-figure.
+The White Ground technique gets its name from the white background used to 'prime' the surface and provide a blank background on which they could apply color a bit more freely.)
 This example shows Athena and Hephaestus working on Pandora in the middle (see the accompanying facsimile drawing which fills in the gaps).
-The red-figure version includes several other gods: on the left of Pandora are Ares and Hermes, on her right are Aphrodite, Poseidon and Zeus.

 We see the story depicted in a sculpted version by American artist Lorado Taft (1860-1936), who lived and worked in the city of Chicago in the early 1900s.
 Taft produced many beautiful public sculptures still visible in Chicago, but the first image here depicts a project which was never completed, the Fountain of Creation.

-Cornelis Van Poelenburgh (1594-1667), a 17th century Dutch painter, produced two almost-identical paintings, both entitled "The Feast of the Olympians".
+Cornelis Van Poelenburgh (1594-1667), a 17th Century Dutch painter, produced two almost-identical paintings, both entitled "The Feast of the Olympians".
 In both versions, we see the family of the Olympians feasting at a heavenly banquet-table, with Zeus at the head of the table on the left.
 Several others gods can be recognized by their various symbols, which will be shown in the next several articles.
-In the first version, Ares & Aphrodite are in the center, Athena, Poseidon and Cronus can be seen on the right.
+In the first version, Ares and Aphrodite are in the center, Athena, Poseidon and Cronus can be seen on the right.
 In the second version, Dionysus has taken the center position.

 As described in The Titans, Zeus had deposed his father Cronus to become the supreme god of the Greek pantheon.
 He is a god of the sky, associated especially with thunder and lightning.

-Here is a late 19th century restoration from the School of the Beaux Arts, a movement which often applied their talents to these sorts of recreations.
-Then we see a Roman-era statue which is thought to be closely based on the famous Pheidias statue, one of the clues to its appearance.
+Here is a late 19th Century restoration from the School of the Beaux Arts, a movement which often applied artistic talents to these sorts of recreations.

 Besides his role as the ruler of the gods, one of the main characteristics of Zeus is his amorous nature; time and time again we find stories of his mating with females, both goddesses and mortals.
 Indeed, he is the father of more other gods, goddesses and heroes, several of whom will be viewed later, than any other deity.

-The first view is a red-figure vase painting with Ganymede in his role as Zeus' cup-bearer; around them are several other Olympians: Hestia and Aphrodite on the right, Athena and a male on the left.
+The first view is a red-figure vase painting with Ganymede in his role as Zeus' cup-bearer.
+Around them are several other Olympians: Hestia and Aphrodite on the right, Athena and a male on the left.

-The other two images are both from the Renaissance; first a painting by Antonio Allegri da Correggio (1489-1534), and then a bronze sculpture by Benvenuto Cellini (1500-1571) (whose bronze statue of Perseus, one of the greatest Renaissance sculptures, may be viewed in The Underworld).
+The following two images are both from the Renaissance, first a painting by Antonio Allegri da Correggio (1489-1534), and then a bronze sculpture by Benvenuto Cellini (1500-1571) (whose bronze statue of Perseus, one of the greatest Renaissance sculptures, may be viewed in The Underworld).
 In both of these versions it is the eagle of Zeus (or perhaps Zeus himself in the form of an eagle) who is carrying off the young man.

 As we just mentioned, Zeus was the father of numerous offspring, including some important minor goddesses, such as the Fates and the Muses.